Oscar Browning: Success and decline

 A government inspector's report on the CUDTC in 1900 recorded increases in numbers and efficiency – "but more rapidly in efficiency than numbers".
 A subsequent inspection in 1903 produced more fulsome praise: "The [students'] teaching exhibited manliness, independence and resource.
 The students were no longer the hobbled boys of the elementary teacher type.
 They were real members of the University."

 In his memoirs, Browning attempted to quantify CUDTC's successes.
-He claimed that by 1907, 40 per cent of its students had obtained first or second-class honours in their university degrees, 28 per cent had gained third-class honours, 24 per cent had ordinary degrees, and 8 per cent were unaccounted for.
+He claimed that by 1907, 40 percent of its students had obtained first or second-class honours in their university degrees, 28 per cent had gained third-class honours, 24 per cent had ordinary degrees, and 8 per cent were unaccounted for.
 All but a small handful of ex-students, he said, were engaged in educational work, as elementary or secondary teachers, training college lecturers, or government inspectors.

 In 1909, when Browning was past 70, he reluctantly retired from the CUDTC principalship.
 The college continued, but without Browning's force and drive its reputation declined.
 In the inter-war years the university's interest in teacher training withered, and by 1939 the CUDTC had ceased to exist as a distinct entity; it had "fall[en] to a sort of un-noticed death", according to Hirsch and McBeth.